2018 Mexican general election: Promises and proposals

 López Obrador promised to end many of the benefits received by ex-presidents, particularly the lifelong pension they receive.
 He added that he would redirect the money saved to be used to help senior citizens.
 Zavala said she would also attempt to end the practice, though she had not decided how to use the money saved, while Meade and Anaya said they would keep the practice going.

-Anaya promised to implement a basic income for Mexican citizens, Anaya said Nobel prize-winning economist Milton Friedman supported the idea.
+Anaya promised to implement a basic income for Mexican citizens, Anaya said Nobel Prize-winning economist Milton Friedman supported the idea.
 While well received, El Economista criticized how Anaya announced it, and called the idea populist.

 Meade proposed to create an office that would track the unique needs of each individual citizen, in what he would call Registro Único de Necesidades de Cada Persona (Unique Register of the Necessities of Each Person).
 Citizens on social media mocked the idea as absurd and impossible to develop, comparing it to writing letters to Santa Claus or just plainly asking for miracles.

 Meade has supported Peña Nieto's energy reforms, saying that "everyone wins with the gasolinazo", and announcing that if he won he intended to continue it.

 López Obrador promised to end the gasolinazos by building two new fuel refineries, which would allow more petroleum to be processed into gasoline domestically, thus lowering the price by not outsourcing the refining to other countries.

 Anaya promised to investigate and do everything to make sure President Peña Nieto is sent to jail for his aforementioned multiple presidential scandals, with López Obrador agreeing and suggesting to up the ante by also investigating every living former president.

 On 26 January, López Obrador accused the International Monetary Fund of being an accomplice to corruption in Mexican politics and claimed that its policies are in part responsible for poverty, unemployment, and violence in the country.
-López Obrador promised that if he won the presidency, Mexico will follow "its own agenda".
+López Obrador promised that if he won the presidency, Mexico would follow "its own agenda".

 López Obrador called for a change in security strategy and offered the controversial proposal of giving amnesty for drug dealers as a way to combat the drug cartels.

 During a debate in April, Rodríguez Calderón said "We have to cut off the hands of those who rob (in public service).
 It's that simple."
 He later explained that it was intended to be applied to both criminals and government functionaries involved in acts of corruption citing the application of this measure in Saudi Arabia as an example to reduce corruption and violence.
 Rodríguez Calderón was trending ahead of the other candidates on Twitter during the debate.

 Rodríguez Calderón later proposed to bring back the death penalty (currently constitutionally abolished in Mexico and enforced for the last time in 1961) for drug traffickers, hijackers, infanticides and serial killers.